Although I am writing this at the beginning of the school year, the truth is that stress can come at any point throughout the year!

 4. Beg, Borrow and Steal

 This is the biggest secret to teachers' success!
 They borrowed great ideas from other great teachers!
 Ha!
-Now, I would encourage you to use good judgement in what great ideas constitute.
-Be careful to beg, borrow or steal ideas that do lead to great student success.
-Just because it's easy and because it might be stress free, doesn't make it good.
-For example: worksheets as time fillers might keep kids quiet but it doesn't promote learning.
+Now, I would encourage you to use good judgment on what you consider to be a great idea.
+Be careful to beg, borrow or steal ideas that lead to student success.
+Just because it's easy and because it might be stress-free, doesn't make it good.

 5. Make Time For Yourself